brendobendo/cs6501_final_project/README.md

 3. PIL
 4. matplotlib

+## hardware requirement
+- The usage of GPU is highly recommended
+- Cloud computing services are available.
+For instance, AWS.

 ## Useful Materials
 This project aims to promote my understanding of vision computation and object recognition.
 There are extensive research focused on object detection:
 1. [**r-cnn**](https://people.eecs.berkeley.edu/~rbg/papers/r-cnn-cvpr.pdf)